mjbradvica/personal-website-articles/2021/blazor-series/blazor-things-to-remember.md

 3) Choosing the correct Blazor app

 Blazor is not just a single type of application.
 It comes as a three pack with different hosting options.
 You have the option of choosing from a standard WebAssembly app.
 This is the closest to a traditional SPA application.
 The app is loaded into the browser and is executed via WebAssembly.
-A progressive web application where the user my physically download the application into their physical machine which may allow them to run the application with our without an internet connection.
+A progressive web application where the user my physically download the application into their physical machine which may allow them to run the application with or without an internet connection.
 And finally, a ASP.NET Core hosted solution where the application is executed server-side and communicates to the browser via SignalR.

 4) Not embracing Component-based architecture